chutommy/bvviz/README.md

 session for testing purposes, so you don't need to worry about your current experiment.

 Shortly after starting the test, a new testing browser will be opened.
-Please don't intervene the testing while it's running (ideally, sit back and don't interact with the interface at all).
+Please don't intervene the testing while it's running (ideally, don't interact with the interface at all).

 ```bash
 # skip if the server is already running